-If you are under 40, the risk of breast cancer is much lower and generally, there is no benefit in having screening mammograms.
+If you are under 40 and not at elevated risk due to family history or other risk factors, the risk of breast cancer is much lower and generally, there is no benefit in having screening mammograms.
 Talk to your healthcare practitioner if you are concerned that you may have an increased risk of breast cancer.

-Ages 40-49
+Ages 40-44

-If you are between 40 and 49, talk to your healthcare practitioner about your breast cancer risk and whether you should start having regular screening mammograms.
+If you are between 40 and 44, talk to your healthcare practitioner about your breast cancer risk and whether you should start having regular screening mammograms.